Anchor Inequality: Do Self-Equalizing Systems Really Work?

 The other big and self-evident but unspoken truth occurs when the load is from above, such as when the leader falls and lifts the belayer.
 Then there’s practically zero chance the anchors are loading equally because few routes have the leader climbing in a straight line directly above the anchor, and the person who rigged the anchor likely only anticipated a downward load such as one caused by a second taking on the rope.
 An off-center upward load won’t equalize on that same anchor.

-These truths don’t make the quad or cordalette “window dressing” because they do minimize shock loading should one piece in the anchor fail, and they do equalize somewhat.
+These truths don’t make the quad or cordelette “window dressing” because they do minimize shock loading should one piece in the anchor fail, and they do equalize somewhat.
 That “somewhat” is a variable from “almost equalized” to “not equalized at all,” depending on the direction of loading.

-The quad and cordalette and other similar systems do have other advantages.
+The quad and cordelette and other similar systems do have other advantages.
 They make tidy anchors with convenient master points, and having the dedicated cord or slings means you’ll always have the tools for constructing an anchor.
 Keep using them.